-I Introduction
+1 Introduction

 Unawareness was proposed by Fagin and Halpern (1988) as a higher-order unknown.

-However, in partitional standard state space models (or standard Aumann structure models), if the knowledge operator satisfies Necessitation $(K(\Omega) = \Omega)$, and the unawareness operator satisfies Plausibility $(U(E) = \neg K(E) \cap \neg K \neg K(E))$, KU Introspection $(KU(E) = \emptyset)$ and AU Introspection (U(E) = UU(E)), non-trivial unawareness $(U(E) \neq \emptyset)$ cannot be modeled (Dekel et al. 1998).
+However, in partitional standard state space models (or standard Aumann structure models), e.g., Aumann (1976), if the knowledge operator satisfies Necessitation non-trivial unawareness ($U(E) \neq \emptyset$) cannot be modeled (Dekel et al. 1998).

-To avoid this issue, there are two approaches discussing unawareness: one is unawareness structures proposed by Heifetz et al. (2006) and Li (2009).
-In their models, unawareness indicates the lack of conception.
-The other indicates non-partitional standard state space models (e.g., Modica and Rustichini 1994; 1999, Geanakoplos 1989).
-State spaces in unawareness structures are complete lattices, while those in the standard state space models are not.
-Roughly, a standard state space is flat, while a state space with unawareness is non-flat.1
+$(K(\Omega) = \Omega)$, and the unawareness operator satisfies Plausibility $(U(E) = \neg K(E) \cap$ the unawareness structures proposed by Heifetz et al. (2006) and Li (2009).
+In their models, unawareness indicates a lack of conception.
+The other approach indicates nonpartitional standard state space models (e.g., Modica and Rustichini 1994, 1999;

+$\neg K \neg K(E)$), KU Introspection $(KU(E) = \emptyset)$ and AU Introspection (U(E) = UU(E)), those in the standard state space models are not.
+A basic difference between standard state spaces and state spaces with unawareness is as follows: The former spaces are flat-which means that each state is independent-whereas the latter spaces are not.

+To avoid this issue, there are two approaches to discussing unawareness: one is

+Geanakoplos 1989).
+State spaces in unawareness structures are complete lattices, while

+This means that some states may have an order relation as a lattice.
+1,2

 In Heifetz et al. (2006) and Li (2009), the family of disjoint state spaces is a complete lattice.
-However, there is no model that a standard state space itself is a complete lattice.
-This paper models the state spaces, called constructive state spaces, by a set-theoretical and constructive approach.
-Our state space is equivalent to the space in Heifetz et al. (2006) and Li (2009).
+However, there is no model in which a standard state space itself is a complete lattice.
+This paper models the state spaces, called constructive state spaces, via a set-theoretic and constructive approach.
+Our state space is equivalent to the space presented by Heifetz et al. (2006) and Li (2009).